Yas2020/AmazonDynamodbApplications/README.md

 Before we deploy our first lambda fucntion, we create a user table and a session table so we allow only registered users to login or give special editing previlage to some users only, that is the admin in our case.
 Every time a user logs in, a token is generated and sent to the front end and also recorded in session table.
 This token expires in 20 mins.
 This is done by activating Time To Live feature for session table.
 So enable TTL for the session table:

-   7 - run
+   7 - Run

 	    create_user_table_and_index.py
 	    create_sessions_table.py
 	    enable_ttl.py

+Users table has GSI with its index as user_email_address.
+We search users by their emails in users table.

    8 - Populate the user table containing the passwords provide in user.json file.
 Passwords are hashed using python module bcrypt.

 	    upload_and_hash_passwords.py

    9 - Lambda function that is responsible for login functionality is "login.py".
 It take user_email_address and password as input, gets confirmation from users. table in dynamodb, also checks if the user is admin or not.
 If paased, it returns user_name and a token to the frontend and lets the user in.
 We can test our lambda function before moving forward:

    	    python3 login.py test dave@dragoncardgame001.com coffee

    10 - Lets package our lambda function "login.py" and deploy it to Amazon Lambda.
 The neccessary dependency is bcrypt used for hashing.
 So our function needs to be packaged in a folder called package and then zipped to file name "login.zip" before uploading.